-Liquidity and Capital Resources

-Cash Flows.

-Net cash provided by operating activities, including adjustments for depreciation and other non-cash operating expenses, along with changes in working capital and the tax benefit attributable to exercise of employee incentive stock options, totaled \$13,801 in 2015, compared to \$15,387 in 2014 and \$12,309 in 2013.
-The largest changes in 2015 compared to 2014 were a decrease of \$2,106 in accrued expenses following an increase in the prior year, a decrease in inventories of \$563, and a benefit to cash of \$501 from decreasing accounts receivable compared to increasing the prior year.
+Liquidity and Capital Resources Cash Flows.
+Net cash provided by operating activities, including adjustments for depreciation and other non-cash operating expenses, along with changes in working capital and the tax benefit attributable to exercise of employee incentive stock options, totaled \$14,528 in 2016, compared to \$13,801 in 2015 and \$15,387 in 2014.
+The largest changes in 2016 compared to 2015 were a decrease of \$897 in income tax and other receivables following a \$91 increase in the prior year, a \$360 use of cash from an increase in inventories following a \$422 decrease in the prior year, a \$1,187 use of cash from a further reduction in accrued expenses following a \$597 reduction in the prior year, and a \$286 benefit to cash from an increase in accounts payable following a \$265 decrease in 2015.
 Other changes were generally consistent with effective working capital management and sales activity.
-The decrease in accrued expenses was primarily due to year-end 2014 being high because estimated income tax payments normally made before the end of the year were made in January 2015.
+The decrease in income tax and other receivables was mainly due to consolidating the income tax payable and receivable balances to reflect the net receivable balance.

-The Company's notes payable repayments of \$4,777 in 2015, \$4,035 in 2014 and \$3,908 in 2013 were the most significant uses of cash in each of those years.
+The Company's notes payable repayments of \$4,777 in 2015 and \$4,035 in 2014 were the most significant uses of cash in each of those years.
+The loans were paid off in early 2015, so no loan principal payments were required in 2016.
 Loans of \$26,934 were obtained in 2011 to help finance the acquisition of Femcare.
-In investing activities, during 2015 UTMD used \$176 for capital expenditures and \$70 for intangible assets.
+In investing activities, during 2016 UTMD used \$3,293 for capital expenditures and \$9 for capitalized intangible assets.
+During 2016 UTMD purchased a 4,700 square foot distribution facility in Canada and a 38,600 square foot unfinished facility in the UK to replace its leased facility when the UK lease expires in early 2018.